Edward F. Fischer, Director (e-mail)

 Avery earned a Ph.D. in Anthropology from Vanderbilt in 2008.
 Her research examines international development programs in Q’eqchi’ Maya villages as well as the security guard industry in Guatemala.
 She teaches VISAGE Guatemala, and her duties at CLAS include grant writing, reporting, budget oversight and faculty relations.
 She enjoys swimming, cooking, and spending time with her husband Carlos and daughters Lucia and Elisa McPhail.

 Claire González received her B.A. in French and Spanish (1992) and her M.Ed.
 (1995).
 A Spanish and French teacher for 16 years, as well as native Nashvillian, Claire has travelled extensively in Mexico and throughout Latin America and at some point has taught every almost every grade K-12.
-At the Center for Latin American Studies, she works with local and regional school systems to offer teacher workshops and summer institutes, helps to facilitate K-12 curriculum development around Latin America, and strengthens business and community ties to the Center.
+At the Center for Latin American Studies, she works with local and regional school systems, colleges and universities to offer teacher workshops and summer institutes, creates K-16 curriculum development around Latin America, and strengthens business and community ties to the Center.

 Alma Paz-Sanmiguel, Adminstrative Assistant II (email)